TrueFiEng/Waffle/waffle-mock-contract/README.md

 const mockContract = await deployMockContract(wallet, contractAbi);
 ```

-Doppelganger can now be passed into other contracts by using the `address` attribute.
+Mock contract can now be passed into other contracts by using the `address` attribute.

 Return values for mocked functions can be set using: